 By Alice Leader

-An ardent knitting group comes together every week to embrace their dexterity in sewing squares upon colourful squares, dozens of which have gone to displaced families in Syria and Iraq.
+Members of an ardent knitting group come together every week to embrace their skills and create blankets for displaced families in Syria and Iraq.

 Since The Purlers began in 2014 they have used their flair for crafting hundreds of woolly wonders, some patterned, some plain, at St Mary’s church in Kemp Town to help families both at home and abroad.